What To Do When Your Puppy Whines in His Crate At Night

 For example, are they pacing, panting and lip licking, as per the above, or are they observing you intently to see if their actions will get your attention to let them out?

-In these instances, I would recommend that you try to ignore it as much as possible, but only after you’re sure that this behavior are not signs that they need to go potty (which I will describe below).
 That said, ignoring behavior and doing nothing about it are not the same thing.
 By using some of the tactics above to soothe them without taking them out of the crate will lovingly reinforce to your pup that you care about them, but that their current behavior will not lead to the outcome that they want.

 It’s not about being the “alpha”, but about showcasing that certain behaviors lead to certain outcomes, and that others do not.